SparoxUb/Interpolation_Lagrange_C/README.md

 # libpolynomial

-`libpolynomial` is a C library of a polynomial [ADT](https://en.wikipedia.org/wiki/Abstract_data_type) that supports addition, subtraction, multiplication, differentation, integration, and other useful operations.
+`libpolynomial` is a C library of a polynomial [ADT](https://en.wikipedia.org/wiki/Abstract_data_type) that supports

+- addition
+- subtraction
+- multiplication
+- differentation
+- integration

+and other useful operations.

 ## Installation